 Faculty: Faculty of Science

-Other degree option in the field of computer science at Mount Allison: BA honours in computer science and mathematics
+Other degree options in the field of computer science at Mount Allison:

 Introductory computer science courses offer an overview of programming skills, the use and application of popular software, and the essentials of computing.